RightWalkTech/RightWalkTech.github.io/README.md

 # rightwalktech.github.io
+- Vision documentation for Citizen-AI
-Architectural vision documentation for Citizen-AI
+- Architectural documentation for the WhatsApp Conversational Access Layer for NAPS